<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Six Sigma requires flexibility in many ways.
 The business's lean management system needs to accept positive changes as well as empower change.
 Employees should be motivated to adapt to change.
 In the beginning, the benefits of the changes should be made clear to workers.
 This will help to create an environment where change is more readily accepted.

-Key to this Continuous improvement framework is the ability to change or adapt procedures as needed.
+A key to this continuous improvement framework is the ability to change or adapt procedures as needed.
+For instance, lean and visual communication systems, such as Andon or Heijunka Box, although not common in the Six Sigma process, can and should be added and adapted to if and when they work.
 In short, the process required for change should not be so complex that workers and management would rather work with a broken process than fix it.

 Six Sigma also requires problem-solving to be thorough.
 Making sure to understand every aspect of a process, including the steps, people, and departments involved will help to ensure that any new or updated process works.

-A variety of tools can be used to support Six Sigma, including Value Stream Mapping (VSM), Capability Analysis, 5 Whys, Plan-Do-Check-Act (PDCA), and Statistical Process Control (SPC).
+Six Sigma uses a variety of tools to support root cause analysis, process control, and visual problem-solving, including Value Stream Mapping (VSM), Capability Analysis, 5 Whys, Plan-Do-Check-Act (PDCA), and Statistical Process Control (SPC).

-• VSMs are visual maps or flowcharts that enable businesses to understand every aspect of a process and define potential problems.
+• VSMs: Flowcharts that enable businesses to understand every aspect of a process and define potential problems.
 Unlike standard flow charts, VSMs include the internal (departments and workers) and external (customers and shipping) factors that affect a process.
 By completely mapping out a process, it is much easier to define potential problems.

-• Capability Analyses measure the ability of a process to meet a business's needs.
+• Capability Analyses: Measures the ability of a process to meet a business's needs.
 This tool allows businesses to quantify the relationship between the customers' needs and the current process's ability to meet those needs, allowing businesses to make customer-focused processes.

-• SPC is a quality control tool that monitors and controls a process by tracking its metrics.
+• SPC: Monitors and controls variations over time by tracking its metrics.
 A common way to implement SPC is to use a control chart, which records information and allows businesses to see when a process stops working.
 Once an issue is discovered, the process can be altered to solve any new problems that occur.

-Whether you need safety signs, pipe markers, or equipment labels—Toro Max and Kodiak Max are ready to transport anywhere you are.
+Whether you need safety signs, pipe markers, or equipment labels—DuraLabel® Toro® Max Industrial Sign and Label System and DuraLabel® Kodiak® Max Industrial Sign and Label System are ready to transport anywhere you are.
 Get help crafting a system that will provide the safety communication you need.
-Call 1-888-411-3520 and one of our experts will guide you through the process.
+Call 1-888-965-3359 and one of our experts will guide you through the process.

-Learn more about how lean tools like Kaizen can be used to help create an environment where changes are accepted and business practices are continuously improved upon.
-Download our free 5S Instant Action Guide
+Want to apply Six Sigma principles to your workplace?
+Learn more about how lean tools can be used to help create an environment where changes are accepted and business practices are continuously improved upon.
+Download our free 5S Quick Start Guide

 Take Action